LisaY24/LisaY24/README.md

 I'm interested in collaborating on secure web code.

 I'm a beginner at web development and looking to leverage my cyber security training to build strong, secure websites.
+I have experience creating SQL tables and writing SQL queries.

 <!---